 The corner unit of this Autumn Leaf quilt block is also known as the Tippecanoe block.
 It is paper pieced to eliminate the need for to purchase a special quilting ruler.

 Choose your Finished Block Size from the table below.
 Print 1 each of the corresponding pattern and template page.
 They are in separate files to economize on paper.

-For the 10" finished example, I printed one 4" Tippecanoe pattern and one set of templates.
+For the 10" finished sample block used in this tutorial, I printed one 4" Tippecanoe pattern and one set of templates.

 You need the Adobe Reader installed on your computer to print properly.
 Get it here.
 A new window opens.
 Just follow Adobe's instructions for installation.

 To print the blocks at the correct size, in the Adobe print menu under 'Page Sizing and Handling', set 'Custom Scale' to 100%.

 Printing Chart~Templates and paper piecing pattern

 each block you make

 |PRINT 1 set of templates||2" and 4"**||2" and 4"**||6"|

 **I've combined two different sets of templates on one page to economize on paper.